guilhemmarchand/nmon-for-splunk/docs/hec_deployment.rst

 Configuring the nmon-logger
 ***************************

-The data collection starts 1 minute maximum after the package deployment, as long as you don't have configured the URL and token, the data is only generated locally on the file system.
+The data collection starts 1 minute maximum after the package deployment, as long as you don't have configured the URL and token, **the data is only generated locally on the file system**.

 **Create a local directory:**